mattrussi/gitlab-com-runbooks/howto/update-prometheus-and-exporters.md

+---
-# Updating Prometheus and Exporters
+title: Updating Prometheus and Exporters
+tags:
+- howto
+---

 As identified in [this infrastructure issue](https://gitlab.com/gitlab-com/infrastructure/issues/813), we have had issues in the past with unverified upgrades to Prometheus and it's exporters.
 This document will describe the process for updating them.

 ## Process

 ### Create issue

 First and foremost, [create an issue](https://gitlab.com/gitlab-com/infrastructure/issues/new) about the upgrade.
 The subject should be the service you want to update and the version.

 In the body of the issue, please use the following checklist template.